PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroductionToProbability2.md

 | 6 | 59 |
 | 7 | 28 |

-Hint: What is the mean?
+Hint: What is it mean?
 Where do we plug it in?
-And what do we do then with that sigma notiation; or sum notation, we learned last week?
+And what do we do then with that sigma notation, or sum notation, we learned last week?

 3. Calculate the **sample variance** of the data set given the following information:

 | Mean | SD | Sample Size |
 | ------- | -------- | -------- |
 | 715 | 55 | 1500 |